 The Executive Board (EB) is collectively responsible for the day-to-day conduct of business at a.s.r. and for its strategy, structure and performance.
 In carrying out its duties, the EB is guided by a.s.r.'s interests, which include the interests of the businesses connected with it, which in turn include the interests of customers, shareholders, employees and society at large.
-The EB is accountable to the Supervisory Board (SB) and the AGM with regard to the performance of its duties.
+The EB is accountable to the Supervisory Board (SB) and the General Meeting of Shareholders with regard to the performance of its duties.

-Certain resolutions made by the EB require the approval of the SB and/or the AGM.
+Certain resolutions made by the EB require the approval of the SB and/or the General Meeting of Shareholders.
 These resolutions are outlined in the a.s.r. articles of association and the Rules of Procedure of the EB.
 Both can be viewed at www.asrnl.com.